kingsmanrip/fasterInvoice/README.md

 Please refer to the [PROGRESS.md](./PROGRESS.md) file.

-For development guidelines, refer to [WINDSURF.md](./WINDSURF.md).

 ## Database

 The application uses SQLite to store data locally.
-The database file is created at `data/invoice.db`.
+The database file is created at `data/invoice.db` with the following structure:

+- `clients`: Stores client information
+- `projects`: Stores project information with references to clients
+- `invoices`: Stores invoice information with references to clients and projects
+- `invoice_items`: Stores line items for invoices

 ## License